screepers/screeps_console/README.md

 through the console buffer a bit quicker.

+## Filters

+Console output can be filtered using regular expressions and the `filter` command.
+Only commands that match at least one filter will be displayed.

+`filter list` - this lists each current regex filter and it's index.
+`filter add` - add a regular expression to the filter list.
+`filter remove` - remove a regular expression using it's index.

 ## Colors and Severity

 Console output can have colors, in both the website version and the shell.
 To get the best of both worlds use font tags that also have a severity attribute.

 ```
 <font color="#999999" severity="2">Message goes here!</font>